cengels/potence/docs/_pages/Strings/uncapitalize.md

 title:       Strings.uncapitalize()
 module:      Strings
 added:       0.4.0
-description: Returns a new string with the first letter uncapitalize.
+description: Returns a new string with the first letter lowercased.
 parameters:
   string: The string whose first letter to uncapitalize.
 ---